thegetty/quire-docs/content/community/interviews.md

 **What’s an example of a project you are excited about and why?**<br>

 I am currently working on a Quire project called *Making an Impression* by Professor Ruth Allen at Emory University, which features ancient engraved gemstones.
-Professor Allen has Reflectance Transformation Imaging objects that reveal the texture of the gemstones when light is projected from different angles.
+Professor Allen has Reflectance Transformation Imaging objects that reveal the gemstone's texture when light is projected from different angles.
 I retrofitted a web RTI viewer into Quire and minimized “footprints” on the platform, taking this experiment as a joyful exploration to push the boundary of the platform.

 **What’s something you wish you knew about Quire in advance of using it?**<br>